HaxeBeluga/beluga/doc/03-Module.md

+@(Beluga)[ModuleDoc, En]
 # Module

 In here we will go throughout everything that covers the modules of Beluga.
-First, we will see what they _are_ and how they are organized.
+First, we will see what they _are_ and _how_ they are organized.
 Then, we will look at how they integrate inside Beluga.
 Once this will be covered, we will learn how to add your owns.

+## Philosophy

+Modules, in Beluga, are the containers of the features the developer wants to provide his users.
+Those features are grouped around their dependency.
+>  **e.g:** The two functionnalities `login user` and `register user` are gathered in the `account`module.

+This modular structure allows developers to always compile with the slightiest Beluga sources possible.
+As only used modules are detected and compiled within your modules.

 ## Prerequisites